Hastings Business Service

 The initial consultation and review are at no cost or obligation to you.
 Once I've reviewed your material, I will give you a firm price quote.
 See Rates page.

 Finished resumes shouldn't exceed two pages.
 Cover letters shouldn't exceed one page.
 List the last 10 years of experience; employers are less interested in older history.
-Since an employer may not read the entire resume, I may decide to isolate your accomplishments and place them ahead of the work history.
-One example from my own experience:
+Since an employer may not read the entire resume, I may place your accomplishments in their own section ahead of the work history.
+For example:

 My aim with the finished resume is to focus on your accomplishments, not dwell on tactical day-to-day items.
 If you can give numbers and percentages, this adds even more weight.